Should I Hire a Lawyer for a Car Accident in Georgia?

 If you’ve decided to hire a car accident lawyer, it is usually best to act fast.
 Contacting a lawyer on the day of the collision, or within a few days afterward, is best.
 You can still hire a lawyer if you wait longer than that, but sooner is better.

-If you or someone else in your car suffered personal injuries, hiring a lawyer is usually a good idea.
+If you or someone else in your car suffered personal injuries, hiring a car accident lawyer is usually a good idea.
 But if nobody was hurt, the answer to “when should I hire a car accident lawyer?” might be, “never!”
 If your car was damaged but nobody was hurt, you may be able to handle the claim by yourself.
 In that case, take a look at our Georgia Car Damage Manual.

 Tricks that Insurance Companies Use in Car Accident Cases